wbeebe/EspressifProjects/README.md

 SPIRAM on those ESP32-S3 development boards that have octal SPIRAM.

 NOTE: Only ESP-IDF projects are bifurcated down the three branches.
-All MicroPython and CircuitPython projects are at this level.
+All MicroPython projects are at this level.

 Each project has a README describing in greater specific detail what it is and what MCU and developer board it targets.